uillinois-community/powershell-scripts/README.md

-# IMS-github-powershell-scripts
+# powershell-scripts
-a collection of possibly useful powershell scripts
+a collection of useful powershell scripts used by Library IT at University of Illinois at Urbana-Champaign